DErxFla/SNV-GATK-Snakemake/README.md

 # SNV-GATK-Snakemake

-project in accordance....all names here
+This repository contains a Snakemake-based workflow designed as part of a project for the Computer and Software Architecture module in the Master’s in Data Science program.

-## Description
+## Project Background
-This project is a pipeline for variant calling using the GATK (Genomic Analysis Toolkit) and Snakemake short explanation of what SNV is and why its important
+This project implements a workflow for genomic data processing, specifically focusing on Single Nucleotide Variant (SNV) discovery.
+The workflow follows established best practices and guidelines to ensure scientific accuracy and reproducibility.

+# Guidelines Followed

+We designed and implemented the workflow by closely following the GATK Best Practices for Germline Short Variant Discovery, as described in the GATK official documentation and tutorials.

+The GATK guideline provided step-by-step instructions for:
+	1. Pre-processing sequencing data:
+	•	Marking duplicates, sorting BAM files, and recalibrating base quality scores.
+	2. Variant discovery:
+	•	Employing the GVCF-based pipeline using HaplotypeCaller.
+	3. Variant filtering:
+	•	Selecting and filtering SNPs and Indels for downstream analysis.

+This guideline served as the foundation for building the Snakemake pipeline, ensuring our workflow adheres to the same standards recommended by experts in the field.

 ### Tools

 ## Workflow for variant calling using GATK and Snakemake

-short explanation of each rule (bulletpoints
-)
-Data preparation: ​
+### Data preparation: ​

-setup_directories: creates output directories​
+- Setup: Creates necessary directories for storing output files. a configuration file that contains paths, input filenames and setting used withthis workflow
+- fastqc:

-fastqc: runs quality control FASTQC over FASTQ files​
+    runs quality control FASTQC over FASTQ files​  generate quality reports for raw FASTQ files.

 (Daniela from here)